 To support Midpen’s commitment to implement Measure AA projects efficiently and effectively while maintaining on-going operations and programs, the agency chose to evaluate its structure, capacity and financial sustainability.
 The resulting Financial and Operational Sustainability Model (FOSM) Report is a proactive effort to address the changing demands of the organization.
 Midpen has already begun implementation of numerous strategic recommendations in the FOSM.

-The PAFR, prepared by the Finance Department, consists of a readily accessible and easily understandable District financial report designed for the general public.
+The PAFR, prepared by the Finance Department, consists of a readily accessible and easily understandable Midpen financial report designed for the general public.